broadinstitute/cell-health/README.md

 Cell health can be altered by genetic and chemical perturbations.
 An increased understanding of these perturbation mechanisms is directly relevant for drug discovery and personalized medicine.
-Here and in an accompanying paper, we present a novel cell imaging assay to measure 70 different aspects of cell health, such as proliferation, apoptosis, and cell cycle stalling.
+Here and in an accompanying paper, we present two novel cell imaging assays that together measure 70 different aspects of cell health, such as proliferation, apoptosis, and cell cycle stalling.
-However, this assay requires expensive reagents and does not scale well.
+However, these assays require expensive reagents and do not scale well.
-Therefore, we also developed a machine learning solution to predict cell health readouts directly from the inexpensive and high-throughput Cell Painting imaging assay.
+Therefore, we also developed a machine learning solution to predict cell health readouts directly from a separate assay, known as Cell Painting.
+In contrast to the Cell Health assays, Cell Painting is inexpensive, high-throughput, and unbiased (reagents are not targeted).
 We predict many cell health indicators with high performance, but other readouts could not be predicted.
 We validated our predictions by using orthogonal readouts and by applying the models to a large set of 1,500 drugs from the Drug Repurposing Hub.
 Cell health predictions for drugs can be browsed at https://broad.io/cell-health-app.
-We confirmed mitotic arrest and reactive oxygen species phenotypes via PLK and proteasome inhibition, respectively.
+We confirmed mitotic arrest, reactive oxygen species, and DNA damage in G1 cell cycle based phenotypes via PLK, proteasome, and aurora kinase/tubulin inhibition, respectively.
 In the future, we can use this approach to determine the cell health consequences of any perturbation in cells.
 We conducted this project using open science principles with open data and open source code.

-The following repository stores a complete analysis pipeline using Cell Painting data to predict readouts from several cell health assays.
+The following repository stores a complete analysis pipeline using Cell Painting data to predict readouts from the Cell Health assays.

-We first developed a customized microscopy assay we call "Cell Health".
+We first developed the customized microscopy assays we collectively call "Cell Health".
-The Cell Health assay is comprised of two different reagent panels: "Cell cycle" and "viability".
+The Cell Health assays are comprised of two different reagent panels: "Cell cycle" and "viability".
 Together, these two panels use reagents which mark different cell health phenotypes.

 | Assay/Dye | Phenotype | Panel |